ferntheplant/prisma-reproduction/README.md

 ## Using this reproduction

 This repo was created following the instructions on the [Prisma getting started](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgres) page.
+Notice that there is an initial migration with a single users table with a prefixed id column.
+The "second" migration was run using `npx prisma migrate dev --name second` and adds a redundant default for the id column.

 1. Clone this repo and navigate to it
 1. `$ npm install`